Fleischer Studios: Home video

-Today, a new iteration of Fleischer Studios effectively holds the rights to Betty Boop and associated characters such as Koko the Clown, Bimbo and Grampy, though courts have never supported their ownership claims.
-It is headed by Max's grandson Mark Fleischer, who oversees merchandising activities.
-Fleischer Studios utilizes King Features Syndicate to license Fleischer characters for various merchandise.

 In 2021, after decades of being shown in altered and worn prints, the Fabulous Fleischer Cartoons Restored company was started by Max Fleischer's granddaughter, Jane Fleischer Reid, to focus on the restoration and screening of the Fleischer Studios library.
 The restoration efforts are a collaboration between film archives around the world including Paramount Pictures which owns the original camera negatives.
 Beginning with Somewhere in Dreamland; the restored cartoon had its premiere on the MeTV network in December of the same year.
 In March 2023, a week long screening event took place at the Museum of Modern Art which showcased around 60 brand new Fleischer restorations.